Shakeskeyboarde/vite-plugin-dts-bug/README.md

 This will produce the `error TS7006: Parameter 'response' implicitly has an 'any' type.` error in the `a` package [src/index.ts](packages/a/src/index.ts) file at line 8.

-If you check the emitted [lib/index.d.ts](packages/b/lib/index.d.ts) type declaration file in the `b` package, you will see that type of the exports `client` instance is `any`.
+If you check the emitted [lib/index.d.ts](packages/b/lib/index.d.ts) type declaration file in the `b` package, you will see that type of the exported `client` instance is `any`.

 ```ts
 export declare const client: any;